JoelineAlves/hair_manager/README.md

 #### Profile Page

-The profile page displays the hairs styles thats the user has added.
-The card panels include three buttons: Edit and Delete.
+The profile page displays the hairs styles that the user has added.
+The card panels include two buttons: Edit and Delete.
 The Delete button triggers the modal to confirm whether the user really wants to delete the review.
 The Edit button takes the user to the  edit hair style page.

 ![profile]()

 #### Edit hairstyle Page

+This page displays the current revision of the site using the hair_id value to populate the fields with values.
+Users can then edit the fields and have the option to save the edited hairstyle or cancel and return to the Hairs page.
+Again, the parameters have been set to the field values, so they are mandatory.

 ![edit hairstyle]()

 #### Add hairstyle Page

+Signed in users can complete the form to submit a new hairstyle.
+The form includes the keys of category, hair name,  common name, image URL, description, hair care, and added date which is a Materialize date picker for ease of entry and uniformity of values in the database.
+All values are required except, as previously mentioned.
+The form can then be submitted and stored in the database, or the Cancel button returns the user to the Hairs page.
+This all enables ease of navigation and good user experience.

 ![add hairstyle]()

 #### Log Out Link

-When users click on the Log Out link their session ends and they are redirected to the home page.
+When users click on the Log Out link their session ends and they are redirected to the log in page.
 A flash message gives confirmation that they have been logged out successfully.

 ![log out]()